xstrig00/xstrig00.github.io/README.md

-This document outlines the folder structure of this project and describes the contents of each main directory and file.
+This document describes the folder structure.

 ## Folder Structure
 .